A Serious Tennis Fan’s Top 10 Tips for the 2025 US Open (Tickets and More)

 - Need an affordable hotel room?
 Fellow tennis fanatic Melissa maintains a great list of hotels appealing to all budgets, starting at $25 per night.

 - AMERICAN EXPRESS CARDHOLDERS: Bring your Amex card if you have one!
 See full Amex Benefits at US Open here.
-Perks:
+Perks from 2024 likely to be repeated in 2025:

 - (1) Amex Card Member Lounge on the 2d Level of the Amex “Fan Experience” (where anyone can also play a “Glow Tennis” mixed reality interactive game and get a complimentary manicure with tennis themed nail art).